-- Based on the relative abundance of the most conclusive pollen taxa, seven pollen zones (PZ) have been distinguished.
-In this section, each zone is briefly characterised.
-Average percentage values per pollen zone are given for selected pollen taxa in Table 2.
-Percentages of groups and selected pollen taxa are given in Figs. 4-6.
-Appendix A lists the pollen taxa within each group. - 10 PZ 1: 25 samples between 11.16 (lowermost sample analysed) and 9.70 m, dated between 31.7-21.9 ka.
+PZ 1: 25 samples between 11.16 (lowermost sample analysed) and 9.70 m, dated between 31.7-21.9 ka.
 The record is poor between 9.99 and 9.81 m (26.3-22.4 ka), but not systematically different from the rest of the zone (see Table 2).
 Radiocarbon dates indicate very low sedimentation rates (~4 cm/ka) for this part of the zone.
-Maximum percentages of the mountain elements including pollen of Ericaceae, Myrica and Ilex - 15 cf. mitis, as well as spores of the fern Anemia and liverworts (Phaeoceros, Anthoceros) are found.
+Maximum percentages of the mountain elements including pollen of Ericaceae, Myrica and Ilex cf. mitis, as well as spores of the fern Anemia and liverworts (Phaeoceros, Anthoceros) are found.
 High pollen percentages of Asteroideae, Stoebe-type, Poaceae, and other desert elements, e.g. Tribulus occur as well as raised percentages of Brachystegia.

 PZ 2: 19 samples between 9.70-8.80 m, dated between 21.9-18.8 ka.
-Gradual increase in the pollen concentration (Fig. 3) and a decline in percentages of desert and 20 mountain elements are found.
+Gradual increase in the pollen concentration (Fig. 4) and a decline in percentages of desert and mountain elements are found.
 Myrica percentages are still relatively high.
 First rise in Rhizophora pollen percentages.
 Increase in percentages of Podocarpus and rain forest elements including Mallotus-type.

 PZ 3: 23 samples between 8.80-8.02 m, dated between 18.8-15.4 ka.
-Maximum Podocarpus percentages occur parallel to a minimum in sea surface temperatures as 25 inferred from alkenones (Kim et al., 2003; Fig. 3).
+Maximum Podocarpus percentages occur parallel to a minimum in sea surface temperatures as inferred from alkenones (Fig. 4: Kim et al., 2003).
 Of the rain forest elements only percentages of Mallotus-type and Tetrorchidium are raised.
 Rhizophora percentages also increase.

 PZ 4: 43 samples between 8.02-4.20 m, dated between 15.4-10.0 ka.
-Pollen accumulation rates are dominated by the sedimentation rates (Fig. 3).
+Pollen accumulation rates are dominated by the sedimentation rates (Fig. 4).
 Increase of pollen percentages of Uapaca and Brachystegia and the sum of Miombo elements.
 Rain forest percentages are relatively high and so are the values for a number of constituents: Tetrorchidium, Lophira, Celtis, and Alchornea.
-Rhizophora percentages also rise, parallel to the global eustatic sea-level curve (Fleming et al., 1998)
+Rhizophora percentages also rise (Fig. 3), parallel to the global eustatic sea-level curve (Fleming et al., 1998).

 PZ 5: 15 samples between 4.20-2.80 m, dated between 10.0-7.8 ka.
 Percentages of Olea decrease, those of Miombo elements including Brachystegia and Uapaca are high, percentages of dry forest with Burkea-type increase, and percentages of rain forest elements decline with the exception of Alchornea.
-High percentages also of Artemisia afra also occur.
-Rhizophora and Cyperaceae percentages are maximal be tween 9-8 ka.
-Pollen concentrations are high and exceed on average 10 000 grains per ml.
+High percentages of Tarchonanthus/Artemisia afra also occur.
+Rhizophora and Cyperaceae percentages are maximal between 9-8 ka.
+Protea pollen occur shortly before 8 ka, when also Poaceae and Cyperaceae percentages are enhanced.
+Pollen concentrations are high and exceed on average 10 grains per ml.